Powerball: Here are Wednesday’s winning numbers for the $1.2B jackpot

 (NEXSTAR) — The Powerball jackpot hasn’t been hit since August, making way for the prize to reach $1.2 billion ahead of Wednesday’s drawing.

-If a ticket matches the winning numbers, seen below, the winner will have landed the second-largest jackpot in Powerball history and the fourth-largest lottery prize in U.S. history.
+If a ticket matches the winning numbers listed below, the winner will have landed the second-largest jackpot in Powerball history and the fourth-largest lottery prize in U.S. history.

 Here are the winning numbers from Wednesday’s drawing: 2, 11, 22, 35, and 60, and Powerball number 23.